stephengold/BasicGame-on-Kotlin/README.md

 jMonkeyEngine's prototypical `BasicGame` as a Gradle/Kotlin project

-If you want to get started using Kotlin with jMonkeyEngine's v3.6.1 SDK (or with NetBeans IDE 20) and don't know where to start, use this project as a template.
+If you want to get started using Kotlin with jMonkeyEngine's v3.6.1 SDK (or with NetBeans 22 IDE) and don't know where to start, use this project as a template.

 ### Clone the BasicGame-on-Kotlin repository using Git: